Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: A toy model

 where we have used (\ref{EOMY}) in the derivation of (\ref{scalarNBC1}).
 From (\ref{EOMX}, \ref{scalarDBC1}), we solve

 which together with NBC (\ref{scalarNBC1}) yields a constraint for the mass spectrum

-where $m^2$ can be negative generally.
+where $m^2$ can be complex generally.
 So far, we do not impose any condition.
-Some comments are in order. {\bf 1.} The massless mode $X=a_1 x$ does not lie in the mass spectrum since it does not satisfy NBC (\ref{scalarNBC1}).
+Some comments are in order. \begin{itemize} \item The massless mode $X=a_1 x$ does not lie in the mass spectrum since it does not satisfy NBC (\ref{scalarNBC1}).
 One can check that, indeed, $m^2=0$ is not a solution to the mass spectrum (\ref{massscalar}).
-It is similar to AdS/BCFT. {\bf 2.} In the large $m^2$ limit, the first term of (\ref{massscalar}) dominates, which yields $\sin(\sqrt{m^2}) \to 0$ and thus
+It is similar to AdS/BCFT. \item For large and real $\sqrt{m^2}$, the first term of (\ref{massscalar}) dominates, which yields $\sin(\sqrt{m^2}) \to 0$ and thus